Balance Letter Wizard

 - Click the Save Format button.

 Inserting an Image into a Letter

-To include images on letters (using the available letter wizards), only .JPEG images can be used.
-However, if you have trouble with a .JPEG image in FOP, try opening it with an image processing program (such as Photoshop or Gimp) and then save it.
+Images in any of the approved formats can be added to letters.
+If you have trouble with a .JPEG image in FOP, try opening it with an image processing program (such as Photoshop or Gimp) and then save it.
 Specifying 24-bit color output may also help.

 For the PDF and PostScript renderers, most .JPEG images can be passed through without decompression.
 Grayscale, RGB, and CMYK color spaces render properly; however, for other output formats, the .JPEG images have to be decompressed.

 Refer to the WYSIWYG Editors article for more information.

 Generating the POS Balance Letter